Arkhangelsk Regional Rescue Service

 The Arkhangelsk Regional Rescue Service (ARRS) was founded by the governor of Arkhangelsk Oblast, Russia on 6 April 1998 to provide emergency assistance and preparedness in dealing with a variety of emergency situations.
-It operates under the jurisdiction of the Agency for Fire Protection and Civil Defence of Arkhangelsk Oblast.
+It operates under the jurisdiction of the Agency for Fire Protection and Civil Defence of Arkhangelsk Oblast and is a component in the Russian system of search and rescue.
 The head of the ARRS in 1998-2013 was Igor Polivany.

 June 24, 2013, after a long and serious illness, Igor Polivany died.
 In gratitude for his contribution to the development of Search and Rescue in Russia, the memory of this unique man and professional was immortalized: Arkhangelsk Regional Rescue Service was named after Igor Polivany.

 The Head of the ARRS is Michael Napolskih.